\documentclass[final, 9pt, onecolumn]{saucis}

 \section{Algorithms, Codes, and Pseudocodes}

-Algorithms, codes, and pseudocodes should be given in a table structure centered in the page as shown in Algorithm~\ref{alg:example}.
+Algorithms, codes, and pseudocodes should be given in a table structure centered on the page as shown in Algorithm~\ref{alg:example}.

 \begin{table}[p]